|Fresco from the Holy Cell of St. Menas, Great Lavra Monastery, Mount Athos.|

 Winston Churchill said of this victory: "Now this is not the end.
 It is not even the beginning of the end, but it is, perhaps, the end of the beginning."
 He also wrote: "Before Alamein we never had a victory.
 After Alamein, we never had a defeat."

 The Egyptian Gazette refers to this miracle in its November 10, 1942 issue.
 On November 11, 1942 the Patriarch of Alexandria Christophoros II celebrated the feast of Saint Menas in the Church of Saint Savvas and gave thanks to God for this miracle.
+As a token of gratitude for the victory, the Allies offered the site to the Patriarchate of Alexandria.
 The Church of Saint Menas was restored by the Coptic Church on November 27, 1959.
 These events helped revive the celebration of Saint Menas.

 Saint Menas the Great Martyr and Miracle Worker